This Holiday Season

 We believe in the quality of sustainable life, not just living well.
 We possess a solid duty to integrate such sustainability into every aspect of life, beginning with perhaps the most basic of all elements: food.

 My passion for food & its preparation began early in life.
 I was a “sous-chef” when I was three feet tall–standing on tiptoe to see creations on the kitchen countertop–and I continue to learn today.
-As a chef-owner, my recipes & cooking style have evolved from the many memories of people at the stove; family, friends, and in recent years, travel.
-Those people, and their spirits, live in my kitchen with me.
+Today, as a chef-owner, my recipes & cooking style have evolved from the many memories of people at the stove: family, friends, and, in recent years, travel–their spirit lives with me in my kitchen.

 My family, team & I are grateful for your patronage.
 A heartfelt thanks for the honor of your company & our wish that you return often.